matpalm/common-crawl/meta_data_example/README.md

 so my naive top level domain extraction was as naive as i expected (ie very) but you get the idea...

-now that we have a working script we run it via hadoop streaming against a large dataset. let's just do the first metadata file.
+now that we have a working script we run it via hadoop streaming against an even larger dataset. let's just do the first metadata file.

     $ hadoop jar ./.versions/0.20.205/share/hadoop/contrib/streaming/hadoop-streaming.jar \
      -input s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/metadata-00000 \